Trovemaster/TROVE/docs/source/checkpoints.rst

   where different components are written into separate extmatelem chk-files.

-Example of the split option include
+Examples of the split option include
 :

      extmatelem  save split 1  1

 :

      extmatelem  save split

 - eigen_descr*chk, eigen_vector*chk and eigen_quant*chk (``eigenfunc``) contain the  eigencoefficients and their descriptions.

   - eigen_descr\ :math:`J`\ _\ :math:`\Gamma`\ .chk contain the eigenvalues (energy term values in cm\ :sup:`-1`\ ):